SamPatt/onionshare-scripts/README.md

 `bash install_onionshare_website.sh`

 Please note this script will take a few minutes to run.
-This installs OnionShare but does not start it.
+This installs OnionShare and starts it temporarily to create and then edit the settings files, then shuts OnionShare down.
+To start it again, use the run_onionshare_website.sh script.

 ## run_onionshare_website.sh